sdkdev15/penny-pincher/README.md

 - Multi-currency support
 - Improved security and data encryption
 - Customizable categories and tags
+- Scan and import data from receipts
+- Alert menu to setting up your email/telegram for sending your monthly report

 Your feedback and contributions are welcome to help shape the future of Penny Pincher!

+---

 ## Features